 The railroad execs are concerned that the much larger #1309 will not be able to reach the turntable because of a sharp turn on the approach.
 If it cannot, it can still push the cars back down, but tourists would not be able to see the turntable in operation.

 I'm not certain why we decided to visit Tangier Island, other than I think it may have been a birthday excursion.
-The Smithsonian is still offering this tour in 2019.
-It looks like the identical format including the same restaurant.
+The Smithsonian was still offering this tour in 2019.
+It looked like the identical format including the same restaurant in case you want more detail.

 The weather looks beautiful, but it was extremely windy and we had a rough crossing of the Chesapeake.
 I stayed upstairs in the fresh air and wasn't bothered by seasickness, but that was not true for some of the passengers including one poor woman who suffered visibly both ways.
 We sympathized but kept our distance.